ThisIsDemetrio/toDoApp-fastAPI/README.md

 python3.exe -m venv venv
 ```

-Then activating with the following for Windows:
+Then activate with the following for Windows:
 ```
 venv\Scripts\activate
 ```